robocc/ros2-django/README.md

 Once `models.py` is written, you can create your database with standard `./manage.py makemigrations` and `./manage.py migrate`.

-You now also can run `./manage.py gen_ros_msgs example_app out/` that will genreate all messages and services definition for ROS in directory out.
+You now also can run `./manage.py gen_ros_msgs example_app out/` that will generate all messages and services definition for ROS in directory `out/`.

 For each `RosModel` named `Foo`, it will generate:
  - `Foo.msg` with all its fields, including reverse relations